EricHoffmeyer/2023_01_13_BMT_Rux_bulk/README.md

   Mice were irradiated at Day -1 and the BMT was performed at Day 0.
 Ruxolitinib treatment was given from Day -5 to Day +28.
 Mice were sacked at D35.

+  Additional data for control CD4 and CD8 T cells (isolated from spleens) was brought in from GEO to use as another control.

   Folders contain the following:

   # Folder one